ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Annotating images

-When annotating images, use the *Exo 2 light* font.
-For Chinese, Korean, Japanese characters, use the *Microsoft YaHei*.
+When annotating images, use *Exo 2 light*.
+For Chinese, Korean, Japanese characters, use *Microsoft YaHei*.

-Try to limit writing text in images, as it is difficult for translators (and other editors besides you) to edit them.
+Try to limit writing text in images, as it is difficult for translators (and other editors) to edit them.

 ##### Translating annotated images